-The large flower heads of native Stokes' Aster will attract butterflies and hummingbirds to your garden.
+The large nectar-rich flower heads of native Stokes' aster plants will attract butterflies and other pollinators to your garden.

 Every other year, I make a trip to Ohio to visit family.
 It’s always nice to head up there during the summer and check out everyone’s gardens, which seem to be making up for suffering through miserable winter months of snow and ice by flowering as profusely as possible during the time they have available.
 I have a habit of buying plants for the people that I visit, and it’s fun to come back a few years later and see how those plants are doing in their gardens.
 This year, I was thrilled to see that the Stokes’ aster I bought my mother a couple of years ago is absolutely thriving.

 Learn how to grow native Carolina aster.